Domestic Violence Against People with Disabilities

 At Peter J. Bronzino, Esq, our team of experienced attorneys is skilled in protecting our clients in towns including Toms River, Brick, Sea Girt, Asbury Park, Wall, Manasquan, Neptune, Spring Lake, Brielle, and more in all matters of domestic violence.

-Our direct approach to serving clients with disabilities in domestic violence cases is specifically designed to ensure that they receive the support they deserve while we facilitate a legal case against their perpetrator.
+Our direct approach to serving clients with disabilities in domestic violence cases is specifically designed to ensure that they receive the support they deserve.
+At the same time, we facilitate a legal case against their perpetrator.

 To meet with an attorney today regarding your case, please contact our Brick, NJ offices by calling (732) 812-3102 today for a free and confidential consultation.